-• Indeed, CO2 plays a substantial role as a greenhouse gas.
-However, modern estimates of the CO2 contribution to the greenhouse effect largely differ from Arrhenius's results, attributing 19% of the long-wave radiation absorption to CO2 against 75% of water vapour and clouds (Schmidt et al., [10]), a ratio of 1:4.

-• During the Phanerozoic Eon, Earth's temperature has varied by even more than 5-10 °C, which was postulated by Arrhenius-see Figure 3.
-The link of temperature and CO2 is beyond doubt, even though it is not clear in Figure 3, where it is seen that the CO2 concentration has varied by about two orders of magnitude and does not always synchronize with the temperature variation.
-The relationship becomes more legible in proxy data of the Quaternary (see Figure 4).
-It has been demonstrated in a persuasive manner by Roe [11] that in the Quaternary it is the effect of Milanković cycles (variations in eccentricity, axial tilt, and precession of Earth's orbit), rather than of atmospheric CO2 concentration, that explains the glaciation process.
-Specifically (quoting Roe [11]), variations in atmospheric CO_2 appear to lag the rate of change of global ice volume.
-This implies only a secondary role for CO_2 -variations in which produce a weaker radiative forcing than the orbitally-induced changes in summertime insolation-in driving changes in global ice volume.
+- Indeed, $CO_2$ plays a substantial role as a greenhouse gas.
+However, modern estimates of the $CO_2$ contribution to the greenhouse effect largely differ from Arrhenius's results, attributing - (Schmidt et al., [15]), a ratio of 1:4.
+During the Phanerozoic Eon, Earth's temperature has varied by even more than 5-10 °C, which was postulated by Arrhenius-see Figure 3.
+Even though the link of temperature and CO2 is beyond doubt, this is not clear in Figure 3, where it is seen that the CO2 concentration has varied by about two orders of magnitude and does not always synchronize with the temperature variation.
+Other factors may become more important at such huge time scales.
+Thus, an alternative hypothesis of the galactic cosmic ray flux as a climate driver via solar wind modulation has been suggested [16,17], which has triggered discussion or dispute [14,18-23].
+The T-CO2 relationship becomes more legible and rather indisputable in proxy data of the Quaternary (see Figure 4).
+It has been demonstrated in a persuasive manner by Roe [24] that in the Quaternary it is the effect of Milanković cycles (variations in eccentricity, axial tilt, and precession of Earth's orbit), rather than of atmospheric CO2 concentration, that explains the glaciation process.
+Specifically (quoting Roe [24]), variations in atmospheric $CO_2$ appear to lag the rate of change of global ice volume.
+This implies only a secondary role for $CO_2$ -variations in which produce a weaker radiative forcing than the orbitally-induced changes in summertime insolation-in driving changes in global ice volume.